gderijp/discordBot-SterrenNL/README.md

 ## Usage
 ### Out of the box:
 1. [Invite the bot to your server](https://discord.com/oauth2/authorize?client_id=1370424211725615134&permissions=8&integration_type=0&scope=bot+applications.commands)
+(Currently not 24/7 live, might be added later)

 ### Create your own bot:
 1. Create a new bot [here](discord.com/developers/applications).